NCOIL Concludes Successful Spring Meeting in Charleston

 Supports Effort to Inspire Young Professionals to Choose a Career in Insurance

-Belmar, NJ – As February marks the eighth annual Insurance Careers Month, the National Council of Insurance Legislators (NCOIL) is proud to join the Insurance Careers Movement (ICM) in highlighting the many important and fulfilling career opportunities the insurance industry has to offer.
+Belmar, NJ – As February marks the ninth annual Insurance Careers Month, the National Council of Insurance Legislators (NCOIL) is proud to join the Insurance Careers Movement (ICM) in highlighting the many important and fulfilling career opportunities the insurance industry has to offer.
 The ICM is a global network of more than 1,000 insurance carriers, agents, trade associations, and industry partners working to engage the next generation for careers in insurance.

-More information about the Insurance Careers Movement can be found here:
+More information about the Insurance Careers Movement can be found here: https://insurancecareersmovement.org/

 ###